Electric vehicles help air quality, but what about artisanal miners and ecosystems?

 The mining is often a family affair.
-Mothers have their children--even their toddlers in tow—as thy make their way to the unregulated industrial mines.
+Mothers have their children--even their toddlers in tow—as they make their way to unregulated industrial mines.
 Some dig with crude instruments or by hand in the surrounding industrial mine areas, risking their lives for wages often totaling less than a dollar a day.

 The whole situation is complicated because the jobs are needed.
 No matter how small the pay, it may be the difference between eating or going hungry.